Real data from real boot tests. What we harden, what we don't have yet, and why radical honesty is our security posture.

 Three vulnerability classes have native mitigation code that was written for kernel 7.0:

 What runs on first boot, before the user touches anything.
-Alfred Linux RC8 ships 32 security modules across 3 hooks — more out-of-box hardening than any mainstream desktop Linux.
+Alfred Linux 7.77 GA ships 38 security modules across 4 hooks — including the Omahon Seal (6 runtime integrity modules) — more out-of-box hardening than any mainstream desktop Linux.

 |---|---|---|